All posts

 Read the combination, not the line items

-This is also how you avoid the generic audit.
+This is how you avoid the generic audit.
 Anyone can say "you should add reviews."
 Very few can say "you run subscriptions and upsells but no reviews, so you are asking customers to spend more before you have given them a reason to trust you, and here is what that usually costs."
-The second version is specific, it is grounded in the store's own choices, and it earns the call.
+The second version is grounded in the store's own choices, and it earns the call.

 Ricky Wolff